England's FA in negotiations to sell Wembley Stadium to U.S. billionaire

-LONDON (Reuters) - England’s Football Association is in negotiations to sell Wembley Stadium, the home of the national soccer team, to U.S. billionaire Shahid Khan, owner of the Jacksonville Jaguars American football team.
+LONDON (Reuters) - England’s Football Association is in negotiations to sell Wembley Stadium, the home of the national soccer team, to U.S. billionaire Shahid Khan, owner of the Jacksonville Jaguars.

-A spokesman for the FA confirmed on Thursday it had received an offer to buy the stadium.
-British media said the deal could be worth up to 1 billion pounds ($1.40 billion).
+A spokesman for the FA confirmed on Thursday it had received an offer to buy the stadium and British media said the deal could be worth up to 1 billion pounds ($1.40 billion).

 British media reported that Khan, who is worth $7.2 billion according to Forbes, is ready to pay more than 500 million pounds.